SecretsManager / Client / put_secret_value

 This operation is idempotent.
 If you call this operation with a ClientRequestToken that matches an existing version’s VersionId, and you specify the same secret data, the operation succeeds but does nothing.
 However, if the secret data is different, then the operation fails because you can’t modify an existing version; you can only create new ones.

 Secrets Manager generates a CloudTrail log entry when you call this action.
-Do not include sensitive information in request parameters except SecretBinary or SecretString because it might be logged.
+Do not include sensitive information in request parameters except SecretBinary, SecretString, or RotationToken because it might be logged.
 For more information, see Logging Secrets Manager events with CloudTrail.

 Required permissions: secretsmanager:PutSecretValue.
 For more information, see IAM policy actions for Secrets Manager and Authentication and access control in Secrets Manager.